You do service your car and floss your teeth regularly. Isn’t it?

 The frequency of taking backups should be determined by the nature of your business.
-For example, if you run an e-commerce store, it’s advisable to backup your website on weekly or even daily basis so that you don’t lose the customers and orders details on your store.
+For example, if you run an e-commerce store, it’s advisable to backup your website on a weekly or even daily basis so that you don’t lose the customers and orders details on your store.

 #6 Functional testing

 To ensure that your website always works bug-free, you do need to test its functions regularly.
 However, if you don’t have time to test your website, you can consider hiring a web developer for regular maintenance.

 Functional testing may involve:

 - Loading speed testing

 - Browser compatibility testing

 - Ensuring image rendering